freb97/random-numbers-difference/README.md

 2. Open the notebook file ```Notebook.ipynb```

 ### Options
-You can find two variables at the top of the ```main.py``` file:
+You can find two variables in the main function of the ```difference.py``` file:
 - quantity - You can change set quantity of numbers to generate here
-- maxValue - You can change the maximum generated value of the numbers here
+- maximum_value - You can change the maximum generated value of the numbers here